 This dynamic combination of international policy-building and representation, together with direct programming with migrants on the ground, has helped to establish ICMC’s solid reputation among ICMC Members, partners, donors and beneficiaries alike.

-- ICMC offers nearly 60 years of experience and expertise in serving vulnerable people on the move.
+- ICMC offers over 60 years of experience and expertise in serving vulnerable people on the move.
 From work with extremely vulnerable individuals (EVIs), to refugee resettlement, psycho-social services, human trafficking prevention, policy-building, training and capacity-building, ICMC understands the needs of migrants– and knows how to address them.
 (For a presentation and examples of ICMC's programs, Expertise and Action)

 - ICMC is present worldwide.
 With grassroots presence, ICMC's network offers direct contact with migrants in countries of origin, transit, destination and return.
 Our relationships with local churches and partners are major assets for quality assessment and comprehensive approaches to the challenges and opportunities of migration today.